Savings: a Better Predictor of Success than Social Class

 Are we wealth builders or do we only consume?
 Do we save for emergencies, short-term needs, and long-term goals?
 Or do we live paycheck-to-paycheck, regardless of our income?

 Here’s my proposed class paradigm (no, it’s no longer a pyramid either):

 If we see ourselves in terms of being a Builder or a Consumer, then we’ll realize that our habits, behaviors, and actions are what most impact our economic situation in life, not merely our place of birth, our income, or the community into which we are born.

-Nor have I placed Builders at the center of the three “classes” since that would infer that we have to work through a progression from one to another.
-Some may not be in a situation to become Builders at the moment, but in many circumstances, we can move from either class of consumer to Builder immediately.
+I have chosen not to place Builders at the center of the three “classes” since that would infer that we have to work through a progression from one to another.
+Some may not be in a situation to become Builders at the moment, but in many circumstances, we can move from either class of Consumer to Builder immediately.
 All it takes is having more money (financial worth) to our name month after month.
 It might be as little as a dollar more each month, though significantly more would be preferable.

 The point is, if we’re living paycheck-to-paycheck, our income is almost irrelevant.
 In the current class model, households with high income are placed de facto in the upper class.
 In reality, someone making $100,000 a year but spending $100,000 a year (yes, it happens very often) should not be considered to be among the enviable upper class.
 The household earning $45,000 a year but saving $5,000 a year is in a MUCH more stable financial situation.
 True, they don’t have the “trappings” of the $100K income household, but trappings are the appropriate term.
 Expensive lifestyles become money traps that are hard to get out of.

 I’d love to know your take on this.
-Agree or disagree?
-Too simplistic?
-Does my own model also “miss the mark” or is it practical and helpful?
-Leave a comment.
-Thanks!
+Agree or disagree with the power of savings?
+Does my own graphic “miss the mark” or is it practical and helpful?
+Let me know in the comments below.